-To be a successful landlord, you need to familiarize yourself with California landlord-tenant law law (CA Civil Code 1940-1954.05).
-The code specifies what rights and obligations each landlord and tenant has, as well as important rules California landlords must abide by.
+To be a successful landlord, you need to familiarize yourself with landlord-tenant laws (CA Civil Code 1940-1954.05).
+The code specifies what rights and obligations each landlord and tenant has, as well as important rules and regulations California landlords must abide by.

 Required Landlord Disclosures

 • Disclosure on lead-based paint.
-This applies to rental properties that were built before 1978.
+This applies to rental units that were built before 1978.
 California landlords renting out such homes must let tenants know about lead-based paint concentration.

 • Disclosure on bed bugs.
-Landlords must provide your tenant with info regarding how they can report bed bug infestation.
+California landlords must provide each tenant with info regarding how they can report bed bug infestation.
 Please check Civ.
-Code §§ 1954.603 on the specific language you must use.
+Code §§ 1954.603 on the specific language every landlord must use.

 • Disclosure on mold.
-As the property owner, you must provide your tenant with documentation regarding any known mold.
+As the landlord, you must provide your California tenant with documentation regarding any known mold.

-• Disclosure on whether the rental unit is located in a known flood zone.
+• Disclosure on whether the rental property is located in a known flood zone.

 • Disclosure on whether the landlord has any knowledge of known drug contamination AND remediation is yet to be completed.